How to Kill Grass Without Chemicals

-The next step is to cover the grass with some sort of organic material.
+- The next step is to cover the grass with some sort of organic material.
 I used grass clippings from mowing the rest of the area since it is spring.
-If it were fall outside, I would have used leaves instead.
-Either is OK but grass clippings can contain weed seeds which can cause problems later in the season if the area is not mulched correctly or maintained so in my opinion, leave are actually better.
+If it were autumn, I would have used leaves instead.
+Either is okay, but grass clippings can contain weed seeds which can cause problems later in the season if the area is not mulched correctly or maintained.

-As you are laying the newspaper down, make sure you have something to keep it in place.
+- As you are laying the newspaper down, make sure you have something to keep it in place.
 I used some of the wood out of my recycle pile to hold the newspaper in place.
-You can use almost anything including rocks, blocks, heavy tree branches or logs as a few suggestions.
+You can use almost anything including rocks, blocks, heavy tree branches or logs.

 The next step is to water it all down and keep adding water to it during the duration.
 The water will keep the newspaper in place to block out the sun.
-It makes the newspaper heavier which smashes the living grass down quite a bit in combination with the wood.
-Everything together acts like a weed would depriving it of light and squeezing it out.
+It makes the newspaper heavier, which smashes the living grass down quite a bit in combination with the wood.
+Everything together acts like a weed would, depriving the grass of light and squeezing it out.

-As you can imagine, this method doesn't provide extremely quick results.
-Since my grass was so tall, it ended up taking right at three weeks for it to die enough that I could turn the soil without turning living grass into it.
-The shorter the grass is when this process is started, the faster it dies and the wait time decreases.
-The grass was less than 1/2" tall in another area that I did like this and it was ready within a week.
+As you can imagine, this method doesn't provide rapid results.
+Since my grass was so tall, it ended up taking three weeks for it to die enough that I could turn the soil without turning living grass into it.
+The shorter the grass is when this process is started, the faster it dies, and the wait time decreases.
+The grass was less than 1/2 inches tall in another area that I treated, and it was ready within a week.

 The End Result

-Being able to allow animals and humans to enjoy the benefits of clean dirt without the threat of becoming ill from chemicals is my favorite thing about this method of killing grass.
-I don't have to think twice about touching it bare handed while I'm planting it and I don't have to worry about chemical residue getting into anything else on my property.
-Including my chickens.
+Allowing animals and humans to enjoy the benefits of clean dirt without the threat of becoming ill from chemicals is my favorite thing about this method of killing grass.
+I don't have to think twice about touching it bare-handed while I'm planting it, and I don't have to worry about chemical residue getting into anything else on my property, including my chickens.

 © 2012 Helena Ricketts